Madhav-Malhotra/overclocked/README.md

 To facilitate testing and provide better mapping onto the FPGA, we provide updated `imemory` and `dmemory` modules.
 You can find their implementation in `design/code/imemory.v` and `design/code/dmemory.v`.
 These modules share the same interfaces as the ones in prior PDs, but with three major differences:
-1. The modules have a 1-cycle read latency, as opposed to combinational read in previous PDs.
+1. The **modules have a 1-cycle read latency**, as opposed to combinational read in previous PDs.
 This 1-cycle read latency is necessary to support proper inference to BRAMs and unaligned memory accesses.
 2. The modules contain internal logic for dynamically loading memory content.
 3. The imemory module contains an `enable` input.